WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### Are coins automatically requeued after the round is complete?

 Yes they are, based on the anonymity set target.
-If it’s below the specified target then it’s queued automatically for another round.
+If the coins' anonymity sets are below the specified target after a round is complete, then the coins are requeued automatically for the next round.
 :::

 :::details